kubernetes/kubeadm/docs/testing-pre-releases.md

 > Inside release notes, usually there is a direct link for getting server binaries directly

 > `cluster/get-kube-binaries.sh` retrieves server binaries from `gs://kubernetes-release/release/{release}`
-  GCS bucket; you can use `gsutil` to get server binariess directly.
+  GCS bucket; you can use `gsutil` to get server binaries directly.

 Both Kubeadm binaries and docker images are available in `/server/bin` folder of  `kubernetes-server-linux-amd64.tar.gz`